 An in-depth study of plant function including metabolism, water relations, transport phenomena, growth and development, physiological ecology, and responses to pathogens and abiotic stress.
-Prerequisite: BIO 214 or equivalent.
-Credit may not be earned in both BIO 455 and BIO 555.
+Credit may not be earned in both BIO 455 and 555.
+Prerequisite: BIO 214.

 BIO 557.
-Biological Applications of Geographic Information Systems (2,4).
+Biological Applications of Geographic Information Systems (2, 4).
 4 credits.

 This course will explore the various ways geographic information systems (GIS) can be used to answer biological questions.
 Students will use GIS software to study applications in ecology, conservation biology and environmental biology.
 A seminar/research project involving advanced applications is required.
 No prior GIS experience is required.
-Prerequisite: BIO 124 or equivalent.
 Credit may not be earned in BIO 457 and BIO 557.